-I live in the town of Sewall’s Point, located on a peninsula between the St. Lucie River and the Indian River Lagoon, on the south-central east coast of Florida, nicknamed the Treasure Coast.
+I live near Stuart, Florida in the town of Sewall’s Point, which is located on a peninsula between the St. Lucie River and the Indian River Lagoon near an inlet to the Atlantic Ocean.
+This region is nicknamed the Treasure Coast.

-I can also just swing in the hammock in my backyard and watch spoonbills, wood storks, and pelicans fly over.
-Carolina wrens scavenge in our gutters, fish crows flock in winter and pair off in summer, cardinals splash in the bird bath, ospreys fly over with fish in their talons, warblers visit the town’s old banyans and moss-covered live oaks during migration, ibises aerate our lawns and egrets take a break from shorelines to stalk lizards in the shrubbery.
+From the hammock in my backyard I can watch osprey, wood storks, and pelicans fly over.
+Carolina wrens perch on our backyard fence, fish crows flock in winter and pair off in summer, warblers visit the neighborhood banyans and live oaks during migration, ibises aerate our lawns, and egrets snatch lizards from the shrubbery.

-I wrote the short tale of how I got started with bird watching a few years ago after being contacted by an editor who found this blog.
+I wrote the short tale of how I got started watching birds when we lived in New Hampshire.
 It was published with some of my photos in Watching Backyard Birds magazine in late 2016.
 Here is a link: 14 Acres of Habitat in New Hampshire.